gsmfnc/StaRS2D/README.md

 Hence, it is possible to determine the accelerations by multiplying the forces by the inverse of the Starship's mass $m$ (that is equal to $1$) and the torque by the inverse of the inertia $I$ (that is equal to $10$).
-Then, simple integration of these equations produces the motion dynamics of the Starship.
+Then, simple integration of these acceleration equations with a sampling time of
+$T_s=0.1s$ produces the motion dynamics of the Starship.

 quick explanation of simplified version's equations